zhuhuihuihui/EChart/README.md

 #License
 EChart is available under the Apache License.
-See the LICENSE file for more info.
+See the LICENSE file for more info..